helios-yamet/Fitness-Station/test.md

 I deployed the platform and sent it to my friends for testing, an immediate issue came up, user would register an account, confirmation link recieved and is clicked, the user is then taken back to the verify email page(not logged in) and another link sent to the user address.

-The reason for this issue, was never discovered during a prolonged investigation period, but a resolution/compromise was found:
+The reason for this issue, was never discovered during a prolonged investigation period with both my mentor and code institute tutors, but a resolution/compromise was found:

 ```
 ACCOUNT_CONFIRM_EMAIL_ON_GET = False